apache/superset/RELEASING/release-notes-1-3/README.md

 ![export full csv](media/export_full_csv.png)

-Continuing the on theme of making more things accessable directly from the dashboard, users can now view the SQL Query behind any chart directly from the dashboard as well.
+Continuing on the theme of making more things accessible directly from the dashboard, users can now view the SQL Query behind any chart directly from the dashboard as well.

 ![view query dashboard](media/view_query_dashboard.png)